Jump to Mobile

 - To redo an action, in the toolbar or from the lagoon, tap or press Shift+Cmd+Z for Mac or Ctrl+Y for Windows.

 You can change the number of undos in the General tab of the Preferences.

 Setting your maximum level of undos

-Sketchbook gives you the ability to set the maximum number of times you can go back and undo something within the app.
+Sketchbook Pro gives you the ability to set the maximum number of times you can go back and undo something within the app.
 We recommend a number within the range of 2-50.
-That might seem like a lot, and to me 50 is; however, to someone doing iterative design, it might be necessary.
 The default is 50; however, if you don’t foresee yourself needing to go back that many steps, you can change this value to something like 25.
-See the article below, Changing the maximum number of undos, for instructions.

 Changing the number of undos only takes effect once a file is created or another one is imported.
 We recommend you restart Sketchbook.